typesafehub/sbt-conductr/README.md

-conduct unload               | Unloads a bundle entirely (requires that the bundle has stopped executing everywhere) conduct logs                 | Retrieves log messages of a given bundle conduct events               | Retrieves events of a given bundle install                      | Generates an installation script and then installs all of your projects to the local ConductR sandbox (expected to be running)
+conduct unload               | Unloads a bundle entirely (requires that the bundle has stopped executing everywhere) conduct logs                 | Retrieves log messages of a given bundle conduct events               | Retrieves events of a given bundle conduct service-names        | Retrieves the service names available to the service locator conduct version              | Print the conductr-cli version install                      | Generates an installation script and then installs all of your projects to the local ConductR sandbox (expected to be running)

 Each `sandbox` and `conduct` sub command has a help page particular for the sub command, e.g. `conduct run --help`.